-Important Note: client_id is part the MQTT protocol.
-It’s required to be a unique string (up 32 characters).
+client_id: unique string up to 32 characters.
 Most MQTT clients generate a unique ID.
-If your MQTT client does not generate a unique MQTT ID (ie. using Arduino, we’ll need to supply a unique client_id).
-We recommend using your username:
+If your MQTT client does not generate a unique MQTT ID, we recommend using your username:

 Note: There are no formal controls for groups or device IDs, which groups a device should listen to are up to you.
 Nothing prevents a dishwasher from listening to the microwave group, and nothing prevents device A from sending messages as device B or listening to messages for device B.

-project_hash can be found at the Project MQTT ID page (note: you must be logged into M1 for this page to open)
+project_mqtt: can be found at the Project MQTT ID page

 Device users authenticate with a username of the form

 "<api_key>/<user_password>".
-Device users can send events associated with their user hash, receive messages associated with their user hash, and receive group messages associated with their project hash.
+Device users can send events associated with their user MQTT, receive messages associated with their user MQTT, and receive group messages associated with their project MQTT.

 Note: You can generate an API key under Setup -> Manage API Keys

 Similar to sending events via REST, you can send the event with the timestamp (ISO format) or without the timestamp.
-If sending without the timestamp, the server will timestamp it automatically at received time.
-When using MQTT, be sure to specify the timestamp in microsecond accuracy.
+If sending without the timestamp, the server will timestamp it automatically with the received at time.
+When using MQTT, be sure to specify the timestamp at microsecond accuracy.
 Be sure to use "observed_at" as the key at the same level as "event_data" in the JSON message.